 Unix machines have been able to run software on a remote machine and display the GUI locally.
-Linux and Mac OS X support X Forwarding with no extra software.

 Any terminal on Linux should do X Forwarding.